 Information on transit routes and schedules can be found at TransLink.

 Please contact the BCIT Student Association.

 U-Pass BC eligibility and exemption

 You can check your U-Pass BC eligibility at myBCIT.
 Once you have logged into your account, select U-Pass BC in the Online Self Service menu (right sidebar) and follow the prompts.
 Please note that eligibility will not display until 24 hours following registration.

 The U-Pass BC program is available only to students in full-time programs, whether they are students carrying a full or reduced course load.
-Part-time Studies at BCIT represents a diverse student population and a wide range of programming and delivery.
-The U-Pass BC contract does not allow for the flexibility required by BCIT to be able to extend the program to Part-time Studies students.
+Flexible Learning at BCIT represents a diverse student population and a wide range of programming and delivery.
+The U-Pass BC contract does not allow for the flexibility required by BCIT to be able to extend the program to Flexible Learning students.
 As a result, the U-Pass BC program is only available to students in full-time programs.

 Students with concerns about their eligibility or ineligibility for the U-Pass BC program should contact the BCIT Student Association.
 The Student Association will collect this information for discussions with BCIT, TransLink and the Province.